akhilesh949/Recognizing-characters-in-TV-shows/README.md

 # Facial verification of known people in video frames or webcam feed

-This is a facial recognition software based on OpenCV python library.
+This is a facial verification software based on OpenCV python library.

 Such a software can be used in making face-unlock system, recognizing characters in streaming services etc.